 If the expiry date of the motor oil has passed, then it is not proper to use it.
 Even if the bottle is not opened, a crossed expiry date means the oil should be disposed of.

 For an expired synthetic oil, the components have disintegrated.
 You may even have deposits at the bottom of the container.
 The deposits cannot be re-dissolved into the oil by shaking.
-The only remedy is to dispose of the synthetic oil.
+The only remedy is to dispose of the lubricant.

 Additionally, whether open or unopen, synthetic oil will go bad because of the environment you store it in.
 Oil should be stored in a cool and dry place.
 It should also be away from sunlight.